 It knocked my socks off, but how I winced when I had to share the company name.
 I hated it then and still dislike it now with the upgraded Womanizer Classic.
 If you’re a trans person, and will not approach this toy for the name alone, I totally understand.
 It’s not a good name!
 I’m not a branding specialist.
 Heck, my name is Zack Zoetic, I have plenty of people tell me how ridiculous that sounds.
 However, I feel like this name even limits the potential of this brand.
 What happens if they ever develop a toy marketed for penises?
 It could still be called a “Womanizer” but considering their vulva-specific toys are so cisnormative… I doubt they’d be so considerate with gender inclusivity.
 What a shame!
 Moving on.

 Power + Function: 4/5

 This thing is powerful.
 It’s more of a thuddy kind of air pressure, but wonderful.
 It reminds me of a motorcycle or a tiny little sonic boom.
-Unlike the Satisfyers that include both vibration and air-pulsation technology, the Classic only uses air-pulses to get you off.
-This isn’t terrible, I find them sufficient, but having the option to really take this solo-love-fest to another level would have been appreciated.
+Unlike the Satisfyers which include both vibration and air-pulsation technology, the Classic only uses air-pulses to get you off.
+This isn’t terrible, I find them sufficient, but having the option to really take this solo love fest to another level would have been appreciated.